vvscode/docs/docs/voice/voice-for-ios/voice-ios-calling.md

 ---
 title: Voice Calling
+excerpt: >-
-excerpt: 'Set up voice calling with the Sinch Voice and Video SDK.
-The SDK supports four types of calls: app-to-app (audio or video), app-to-phone, app-to-sip and conference calls.'
+  Set up voice calling with the Sinch Voice and Video SDK.
+The SDK supports four types of calls: app-to-app (audio or video), app-to-phone, app-to-sip and conference calls.
 next:
   pages:
     - voice-ios-video-calling